 P/E ratio formula and calculation

-Of course, EPS can be determined in different ways, resulting in the two most commonly used varieties of P/E ratio: trailing and forward.
+Of course, EPS can be determined in different ways, resulting in the 2 most commonly used varieties of P/E ratio: trailing and forward.

-Using forward estimates of EPS to determine P/E ratio is valuable when considering the projected value of a business.
+Using forward estimates of EPS to determine the P/E ratio is useful when considering the projected value of a business.
 However, as this is only based on an educated guess, and therefore subject to a number of variables, the metric can be unreliable.

 Trailing P/E employs the more concrete calculation of EPS based on the past 12 months.
-As long as earnings have been reported correctly, this is a more objective metric that many investors trust, as it is not based on a guess.
+As long as earnings have been reported correctly, this is a more objective metric that investors can trust, as it is not based on a guess.

 Valuation from P/E

-At its simplest level, the ratio reveals what the current market is prepared to shell out for stock based on earnings, past or future, and therefore reveals what people are prepared to invest for each dollar earned.
+At its simplest level, the ratio reveals what the current market is prepared to shell out for the company’s shares based on earnings, past or future, and therefore reveals what people are prepared to invest for each dollar earned.